-Ancillary studies entail the collection of data or specimens from study participants, or the conduct of additional analyses of existing materials or samples, that are outside the specific scientific objectives of a parent study.
-Such studies may involve all or as few as one of the WHI Regional Centers, Outcome Collection Satellites, former WHI Field Centers, or the CCC.
+Ancillary studies entail the collection of data or specimens from study participants, or the conduct of additional analyses of existing materials or samples, that are outside the specific scientific objectives of the parent study.
 Ancillary studies must not interfere with the basic objectives of the Extension Study.
 Proposed ancillary studies will have a separate protocol which will be reviewed in regard to impact on ongoing elements of the program, and for scientific merit, initially by the Ancillary Study Committee (ASC), and following a favorable recommendation, approved by the Steering Committee (SC) and the NHLBI Project Office.
-All such efforts must undergo separate review by the institutional review boards of the institutions participating operationally in the study and separate informed consent may be required.
+All such efforts must undergo separate review by the institutional review boards of the institutions participating operationally in the study, other than expanded medical records collection activities at the Regional Centers which operate under the review of the Fred Hutchinson Cancer Research Center as the IRB or Record for these activities.
+A separate informed consent may be required.
 If separate consents are required, the consent forms must be approved by the ASC and submitted to the CCC.
-Approved ancillary studies requiring separate informed consents will be submitted to the OSMB for notification or review according to existing NHLBI policies.
+Approved ancillary studies requiring separate informed consents will be submitted to the DSMB for notification or review according to existing NHLBI policies.
 External funding will typically be required.